venkyms/spring-cloud-microservice/README.md

         - configure spring.cloud.config.uri in properties file
         - spring.application.name should match the properties file name in git-local-config-repo
     - http://localhost:8080/limits/ will show the default values from limits-service.properties
+    - configure profiles (dev/sandbox/int/stage/prod)
+        - for example change the properties in your service module spring.profiles.active=dev
+        - can be parameterized using vm arg